We have clients who take the opportunity to shoot quick client testimonials on their smartphones or compact cameras, and send them to us for editing.

 - If the background is interesting, it will be a distraction

-- If you want to show background stuff, shoot it separately (see ‘Cut-Aways’ section 10 below)
+- If you want to show background stuff, shoot it separately and use it for ‘cut-aways’ (see section 10 below)

-The sun or daylight through a window is usually your strongest light source, so, if the daylight is steady:
+The sun or daylight through a window is usually your strongest light source, so:

 - Stand or seat your subject next to a window